 - 1. To understand that wood ash is a mixture of multiple substances with different colours and properties. - 2.
-To find the acidic/basic/neutral nature of different (black and white) components of wood ash. - 3.
+To identify the acidic/basic/neutral nature of different (black and white) components of wood ash. - 3.
 To understand that the white and black substances in ash might be indicating metallic compounds and carbonaceous matter, respectively. - 4.
 To learn a simple technique of separating substances from a mixture based on different solubilities of different components. - 5.
 To gather evidences for anti-microbial and detergent properties of some components of ash. - 6.
-To develop a deeper understanding of the science of combustion for different materials.
+To develop some insights about the science of combustion for wood and similar materials (that how substances of different colours burn to give grey ash).